 Dogwood Trees: Appearance, Care Needs, Varieties & Problems

-The charming Cornus tree, also known as the dogwood tree, brings joy all year round, from spring to winter.
+The beautiful Cornus tree, also known as the dogwood tree, brings joy all year round, from spring to winter.

 Classed as a small to mid-sized tree, you don’t need acres of space to enjoy one either!
 But how straightforward are these gorgeous ornamental trees when it comes to care and maintenance?